-Establishments of more than 400 square meters will be required to sign donation contracts with charities.
+Establishments of more than 400 square meters will need to sign donation contracts with charities.
 Failure to do so will result in fines of up to 75,000 EUR or two years imprisonment.

 This was joyful news for the charity organization promoters because this will increase the quality and diversity of the food that they receive to distribute.

-Jacques Bailet, head of the French food bank network, expressed hope that the law will increase the donation of vegetables, fruits and meat as they are most in need of these foods.
+Jacques Bailet, head of a French food bank network, expressed hope that the law will increase the donation of vegetables, fruits and meat as they are most in need of these foods.

-The responsibility for the collection and storage of the food will fall on the registered charities and food banks, which hope to increase their staff to more effectively manage the new influx of food.
+The responsibility for the collection and storage of the food will fall on the registered charities and food banks.
+They hope to increase their staff to more effectively manage the new influx of food.

-The law will also punish supermarkets that destroy foods on purpose, a practice that has become increasingly common to prevent people from rummaging in the trash and eating from dumpsters.
+The law will also punish supermarkets that destroy foods on purpose.
+This practice has become increasingly common to prevent people from rummaging in the trash and eating from dumpsters.

-Unfortunately, the number of families, students and the unemployed looking in dumpsters for food thrown away for being close to its best before date has increased in recent years.
+Unfortunately, the number of families, students and unemployed people looking in dumpsters for food has increased in recent years.

-The downside is that many places spray the food with bleach after its thrown away to, according to them, prevent food poisoning from eating them in those types of conditions.
+The downside is that many places spray the food with bleach after its thrown away.
+Allegedly, they do so to discourage people from eating the waste and getting food poisoning.

-Others store waste food in private warehouses where it’s later collected by garbage trucks.
+Others store waste food in private warehouses where garbage trucks collect it later.

 The next challenges for charities